 Although there’s a good amount of lead work, for a beginner this is also a great opportunity to work on your rhythm skills.
 It follows that classic blues progression but is fairly fast, so it’s going to keep your hands busy and get that picking up to speed.

 Stripping things down at the end here with the classic from Robert Johnson, this is performed just as a solo singer/guitarist piece.
 Released as a single in 1939, it contains lots of elements of delta blues and has been covered by a huge number of artists.
-It was also recorded by the Rolling Stones but due to not giving credit to Robert it led to a lawsuit which they lost.
+It was also recorded by the Rolling Stones, but their failing to give credit to Robert led to a lawsuit which they lost.

 These 40 famous and easy blues songs on guitar provide a great starting point for anyone looking to explore the rich and soulful world of blues music.